Swoyen/react-portfolio/README.md

 ## Material ui is used for its design.

-## All other front end components are done without any other library.
+## All other front end components are created without any other library.